ZaloznikV/Project-2-ZaloznikV/README.md

 Then it's time to run "project-2.rmd" R markdown.
 Twice in between you must go back to jupyter notebook to run some aditional preprocessing.
 This is in line 225 and 285 of R markdown file.
 Visualizations that were not used in report were deleted or commented.

+Used data is available here: https://drive.google.com/file/d/1xlBq18Ljh9fZ_o_KXaFuMe4fId9waS3G/view and must be extracted into folder.